Bloomingdale Trail: Bloomingdale Trail

 The Bloomingdale Trail, part of the 606 Trail network, is a 2.7-mile (4.3 km) multi-use rail trail operated by the Chicago Park District that follows the former Bloomingdale rail line running east–west throughout the park between Ashland Avenue and Ridgeway Avenue.
-It can be used by walkers, runners, and cyclists during park operating hours.
-It is a concrete path with cushioned running paths on each side.
+The surface of the trail is concrete with a blue rubberized running path flanking each side and is used by walkers, runners, and cyclists during park operating hours.
 The trail runs from east–west, Park No. 512 (Ashland Trailhead)/Walsh Park though Bloomingdale Trail Park to Park No. 579 (Ridgeway Trailhead) with several access points throughout.

 Extension

 In August 2023, Chicago Department of Transportation unveiled a plan to extend the Bloomingdale Trail east of Ashland Avenue.
 The plan is to take the trail over Ashland Avenue, underneath the Kennedy Expressway, and under the Metra rail lines corridor to connect with Elston Avenue, and eventually across the Chicago River connecting to the Lincoln Park neighborhood.
 The extension is planned to be completed by late 2027.